PDO updating record to MySQL table

 }

-echo "<form name='myForm' action='pdo-update2.php' method=post><input type=hidden name=id value='$id'>
+echo "<form name='myForm' action='pdo-update2.php' method='post'>

-<table class='t1'> <input type=hidden name=todo value='change-data'>
+<table class='t1'>

-<tr><th colspan=2>Update Profile $row->userid</th></tr>
+<tr><th colspan=2>Update Profile for ID: $row->id</th></tr>

-<tr class='r1'><td>Name</td><td><input type=text name='name' value='$row->name'></td></tr>
+<tr class='r1'><td>Name</td><td><input type='text' name='name' value='$row->name'></td></tr>

-<tr class='r1'><td></td><td><input type=submit value='Submit'></td></tr>
+<tr class='r1'><td></td><td><input type='submit' value='Submit'></td></tr>

-This form will submit to pdo-update2.php file where we will collect the posted data and then prepare the query using PDO.
 We have first collected the existing data of the record by using PDO fetch object.
 Those data we populate as default data which user can keep like this or change.

 WE will receive the data from POST method and then create the query to update the new data.